Visas Were Revoked Even Prior to Trump's Order: Officials

 “Essentially all valid visas are irrelevant now,” the official said.
 “And they have been before the order.”

-The Department of Homeland Security and the State Department did not immediately return a request for comment.
+The Department of Homeland Security did not immediately return a request for comment.
+A State Department spokesperson said the department was prohibited from commenting on individual visa cases.

 The American Association of Immigration Lawyers also advised caution.
 In a statement released one day before Trump’s executive order, the group said to “consider advising clients who might be affected by the Executive Order to refrain from traveling outside of the United States if they are already here, or try to return to the United States as soon as possible if they are outside of the country.”